 Are your investment returns determined by your worldview?
 Are people hardwired to be pessimists?

 Millions of years ago, if an optimistic caveman dismissed a rustle in a bush as the wind blowing, our ancestor may have ended up as a tiger’s lunch.
-As a result of this early conditioning,… Read more
+As a result of this early conditioning, the part of our brain called the amygdala scans everything we see and hear for negative news….
+Read more

 Should financial news and media reports affect the way you make your investment decisions?